In the world of home entertainment, there are a pair of persistent trends that telco professionals should be leveraging to their advantage.

 One is the now long-running trend of people cutting the cord on cable and relying solely on streaming services, such as Netflix and Amazon Prime Video.
 The other is the steady rise of 4K content on streaming services.

-Together, these trends represent a window of opportunity for telco pros to educate and upsell consumers on the benefits of products like fiber optic internet, structured wiring throughout the home, and WiFi-transparent media enclosures.
+Together, these trends represent a window of opportunity for telco pros to educate and upsell consumers on the benefits of products like fiber optic internet, structured wiring throughout the home, and WiFi-transparent media panels.

 The Challenge of 4K Streaming